Sexual Trauma Therapy

 Skills such as mindfulness or distress tolerance from DBT can help survivors cope with difficult and painful emotions.
 Mindfulness techniques can allow them to ground themselves when experiencing dissociation, and distress tolerance skills can allow them to understand and tolerate their emotions.

-Healing and symptom management
+Healing from the trauma and symptom management

 Sexual trauma can lead to painful emotions like anger, guilt, and shame.
 Through therapy, clients may find that they experience relief over time.
 After facing their emotions, survivors can have the opportunity to challenge the way they see themselves and foster new hope for their futures.

 Your future does not have to be defined by your past.
-If you need help taking back your life after experiencing sexual abuse, speaking with a counselor is an effective tool to begin your healing process.
+If you need help taking back your life after experiencing sexual abuse, speaking with a therapist is an effective tool to begin your healing process.
 Those abused as children might choose to stay in therapy for more time due to the complex nature of childhood trauma.
 However, anyone can benefit from therapy if they feel ready to do so and are able to find a professional and compassionate provider educated in the impact of trauma.

-How to choose support
+How to find support

 Seeking help for the sexual abuse you have experienced can feel vulnerable and scary, and it may take some courage.
 Below are a couple of tips you can keep in mind when seeking therapy for the first time.

-Trust the process
+Trust the therapy process

-Counseling is often recommended because it is effective and proven to work.
+Therapy is often recommended because it is effective and proven to work.
 Specialists trained in trauma-focused crisis intervention have studied methods of treating and supporting survivors of sexual abuse.
 Cognitive-behavioral therapy is often recommended for first-time therapy seekers.
 If you are experiencing symptoms of PTSD, however, you might also benefit from EMDR.
 One meta-analysis of ten EMDR studies found that EMDR therapy was more effective than CBT for severe PTSD and that seven out of ten studies found remission of symptoms in clients who underwent a complete set of EMDR therapy.

 Although EMDR is not the only effective treatment for PTSD, it can be a valuable option.
 CBT and DBT have also shown promise in this area.
 Look for a therapy method that connects to your goals and ideas for treatment.
-If you're unsure, you can call local counselors and ask questions about their approaches before making an appointment.
+If you're unsure, you can call local therapists and ask questions about their approaches before making an appointment.
 Once you attend individual therapy, trust that these methods are often effective.
 If you don't feel results at first, it may be that you haven't been in sessions for enough time.
 Complex trauma can take time to address, but it is possible with trauma therapy.

 Attend therapy only when you feel ready

+When you're ready to heal, you may sense it is time.
+If you feel forced by family members or others to attend therapy and want to focus on other areas of your life first, you can do so.
+Go to therapy for yourself, not for another person.
 However, if your symptoms are causing extreme distress and you're considering therapy, try giving it a few sessions to see how you feel.
 You can leave and come back if you need to.
 Regardless of your choice, therapy is personal, and it can take some time to feel comfortable with the idea.

 What types of therapy can survivors try?